Goals of Dialectics for Kids/

 About the Author/Acknowledgements

 The physicist Ernest Rutherford once remarked that if you can't explain something in simple, non-technical terms, then you really don't understand it.
 It's also been truthfully said that language is so complex that only children can learn it.
+Nobel prize winning physicist Richard Feynman once said, "Reality is always more simple than you think."
 Finally, Frederick Engels noted that when people finally understand the transformation of quantity into quality, they are likely to declare that "it is indeed something quite self-evident, trivial, and commonplace. . .
 But to have formulated for the first time in its universally valid form a general law of development of nature, society, and thought will always remain an act of historic importance."
 (Dialectics of Nature, International Publishers, 1940, page 34)

 So the goal of Dialectics for Kids is to explain how things change--i.e. dialectics--in common, everyday language.
 I also hope readers have some fun with the examples, songs, and essays.
 And I hope that this site will help readers understand who we are in the universe, how we got here, and how we can live an active life making changes in our personal lives and in the world that will benefit our beautiful little planet and all of its inhabitants.